seth-shaw-unlv/small-stuff/README.md

 Script to export Agents in a CSV via the API since the existing export is unusable.

+## as-sql

+Miscellaneous SQL queries to use with an ArchivesSpace database

 ## migrate-locations-as

 Scripts used in exploring the option of moving from a locations management spreadsheet to the ArchivesSpace locations module.